rajielijah/learning_app/README.md

 ## Future Improvements

 - Set up the GitHub Actions SMTP/email step once credentials are available, or integrate with an alternative artifact distribution mechanism.
+- Swap the handwritten ranking dataset for a Mockaroo-generated one with richer fields (country, bio, activity level), giving a more realistic leaderboard simulation.

 ## Notes